RTP1: Becoming separate

 In October 1983, the daytime period was abolished in order to save energy.
 Weekday broadcasts were then restricted to start at 17:00 and end at 23:00.
 Said broadcasts were resumed in 1985, when RTP decided to broadcast the daytime block from Oporto.
+In April that year, Totoloto draws were televised for the first time, with the creation of the lottery.
 The educational broadcasts (then known as Ciclo Preparatório TV) were abolished in 1988.
 By then, daytime shutdowns were abolished.